mckayarchibald/easypost-python/README.md

       pip install easypost
 </ol>

-When writing a new script be sure to import EasyPost:
+When writing a new script be sure to import the EasyPost library:
 ```python
     import easypost
 ```